MarcoAntunes37/RedditClone/README.md

 ```
 * Open appsettings.json or appsettings.Development.json depending of what type of env.

-* You will need to configure a secret to create JWT Token, it need to be a string with at least 128bits.
+* You will need to set a secret to create JWT Token, it need to be a string with at least 128bits.

-* To use email recovery you will need to configure a smtp server.
+* To use email service you will need to configure a smtp server.

 * Start docker compose container
 ```
   cd RedditClone; docker compose -up
 ```

-* If all credentials are correct docker will start the API listened in:
+* If all setup is correct docker will start the API listened in:
 ```
   http://localhost:8080
 ```